Republic of Ireland national football team: FIFA World Cup

 In the 1934 qualifiers, Paddy Moore (v.
 Belgium) became the first player anywhere to score 4 goals in a World Cup match.
 For the 1950 World Cup, after three qualified teams withdrew, FIFA invited the FAI to compete as a replacement, however they declined.
 During qualification for the 1962 World Cup, it was the only qualifying tournament in which the team had a 0% record.
 During qualification for the 1966 World Cup, Ireland reached their first play-off against Spain.
 Goal difference did not count, so a play-off was contested at the Stade Colombes, Paris, and Ireland failed to progress.
-Ireland almost qualified but lost on goal difference to France in a tough and tight group.
+Ireland almost qualified for the 1982 World Cup but lost on goal difference to France in a tough and tight group.
 Fans lamented some controversial refereeing decisions.

 For the 1990 World Cup, Ireland reached the quarter finals of the tournament for the first time in their history.
-It was Ireland's first ever participation in a FIFA World Cup.
+It was Ireland's first participation in a FIFA World Cup.
 Ireland played England in the first drawing 1–1.
 Ireland drew the next two matches but ultimately qualified for the knockout stages where they played Romania.
 The match ended 0–0 and Ireland won on penalties 5–4 which sent Ireland into the quarter-final showdown against the tournament host Italy.
 There Ireland lost 1–0 via a Salvatore Schillaci goal in the 38th minute that sent the Irish out of the competition.

 In 1994, Ireland participated in their second consecutive World Cup.
 This time they were drawn with Mexico, Norway and Italy.
-Ireland won their first game against Italy which was the first time Ireland had won a World Cup match and their first ever victory over Italy with a notable goal from Ray Houghton.
+Ireland won their first game against Italy which was the first time Ireland had won a World Cup match and their first victory over Italy with a notable goal from Ray Houghton.
 Ireland lost against Mexico in the second group match and drew with Norway but still made to the knockout phase where they faced the Netherlands.
 Ireland lost 2–0.